Arquisoft/wiq_en2a/README.md

 The API is at http://conoceryvencer.xyz:8000 , and you can see the API documentation at http://conoceryvencer.xyz:8000/api-doc

-This repo is a basic application composed of several components:
+This application has a microservice architecture with the following components:

 - **Game service**.
 Express service that creates, delivers the logic and stores information about the last game played by the user.
 - **Group service**.
 Express service responsible for the management of user groups.